 Software Engineering - Software Analytics

-I actively develop and maintain a collection of tools for obtaining and analysing data from Github, through the GHTorrent project.
+From 2011 till 2021, I was actively developing and maintaining a collection of tools for obtaining and analysing data from Github, through the GHTorrent project.
 The project has been awarded the best data project award at MSR 2013, has received the foundational contribution award at MSR 2018, and has been selected as the official dataset of the MSR 2014 mining challenge.
 At the moment (Jun 2018) 250 papers (40% of all GitHub-related papers according to one source) where based on it, more that 450 researchers are using its data, GitHub included it in its 2014 data challenge, while Microsoft chose it as a data source for monitoring their OSS projects.
 Together with colleagues, we have documented the promises and pitfalls of doing research with GHTorrent (MSR14, EMSE).

-I also work on analysis of Continuous Integration logs.
-For that, we created the TravisTorrent project to disseminate Travis build results in a way similar to GHTorrent.
-TravisTorrent is the dataset for the 2017 MSR mining challenge (attracting a record number of submissions).
-Our initial results (PeerJ Preprint) show significant (order of magnitude) differences between testing habits among programming languages, including build breakage rates and number of tests run.
+I worked on analysing Continuous Integration logs.
+For that, we co-created the TravisTorrent project to disseminate Travis build results in a way similar to GHTorrent.
+TravisTorrent was the dataset for the 2017 MSR mining challenge (attracting a record number of submissions).
+Our results (MSR 2017) indicated significant (order of magnitude) differences between testing habits among programming languages, including build breakage rates and number of tests run.

 In the context of the TestRoots project, I did research on how developers use automated testing.
 Mostly working with Moritz Beller, I co-implemented a data collection and analysis pipeline for the Watchdog framework and co-implemented a similar pipeline for Travis CI data.
 With those tools, we have shown (ICSE-NIER15, ICSE-SERIP16, FSE15) that developers do not test as much as they think they do and do not follow TDD approaches.